quicksilver-zone/quicksilver/README.md

 - figure out a better way to fit the custom weight Ui into the modal.

-- need to implement some animations for smoother transitions

-- need to finish unstaking

 - need to handle number displays better, sometimes they show NaN or undefined but quickly render

 - need to update any QS endpoints that will potentially be outdated with the coming of 1.4